 2. Parks and Natural Spaces

 Aside from playgrounds, cities and counties also manage parks and other natural spaces.
-Not everyone wants to hang out at a playground with a bunch of screaming kids.
-Sometimes, you just want access to nature — large fields of grass, rose gardens, small lakes and ponds, etc. Cities without these natural spaces often feel like concrete jungles with buildings and other structures (not to mention cars and trucks) all around and no fresh air to enjoy.
+Not everyone wants to hang out at a playground with many screaming kids.
+Sometimes, you want access to nature — large fields of grass, rose gardens, small lakes and ponds, etc. Cities without these natural spaces often feel like concrete jungles with buildings and other structures (not to mention cars and trucks) and no fresh air to enjoy.

 Your local city or county government is responsible for choosing spaces to preserve and landscape.
-Many cities have beautiful layouts that include Japanese gardens, botanical gardens, or even arboretums.
+Many cities have beautiful layouts, including Japanese gardens, botanical gardens, or even arboretums.
 You may also find duck or koi ponds.
 Typically, the city will pave a path that winds through and around these little nature escapes so you can go for a stroll, coffee in hand, and chat with a friend amid the beauty.

 3. Hiking Trails

-For those interested in a bit more adventure, you can get off the beaten path and find a local hiking trail.
-Many people take for granted that these trails have been planned and carved out and can extend for miles of hiking or biking in the wilderness.
-While a gym membership may cost you hundreds of dollars each year, a hiking trail is free (with the exception of possible parking fees).
+For those interested in more adventure, you can get off the beaten path and find a local hiking trail.
+Many take for granted that these trails have been planned and carved out and can extend for miles of hiking or biking in the wilderness.
+While a gym membership may cost you hundreds of dollars yearly, a hiking trail is free (except for possible parking fees).

 4. Water, Garbage, and Sewers

 It’s easy to imagine that little invisible elves run local systems like water, garbage, and sewage.
 Sadly, they don’t.
 That’s your tax dollars hard at work.
 Your city is the reason you have clean drinking water, garbage pickups, and sewage systems.
-The national news story that came out of Flint, Michigan is a perfect example of what happens when a city drops the ball when it comes to these services.
+The national news story of Flint, Michigan, is a perfect example of what happens when a city drops the ball regarding these services.

-Without city and county-maintained water, garbage, and sewage, the United States would look just like it did back in the 1800s, when garbage filled the streets, water made people sick, and sewage overflowed in local waterways.
+Without city and county-maintained water, garbage, and sewage, the United States would look just like it did in the 1800s when garbage filled the streets, making people sick, and sewage overflowed in local waterways.
 Thanks to organized local government, you pay state and municipal taxes, and the government provides these services either free or at a very low cost.
 It’s a perfect example of democratic socialism.

 5. Clean Streets and Walkable Neighborhoods

-Finally, if you feel safe on your streets, in your parks, and in your neighborhood in general, that is largely thanks to your local government.
-There are plenty of cities in the U.S. that have trash blocking sidewalks, high crime rates, and broken roads and streets that don’t allow for family walks or neighborhood strolls with a friend.
-That reality is largely due to a failure on the part of their local government.
+Finally, if you feel safe on your streets, in your parks, and in your neighborhood, that is largely thanks to your local government.
+Plenty of cities in the U.S. have trash-blocking sidewalks, high crime rates, and broken roads and streets that don’t allow for family walks or neighborhood strolls with a friend.
+That reality is largely due to a failure of their local government.

 Local government can be much more efficient than the large, unwieldy federal government feels, where changes come slowly — if at all.
-The people who run your city and county government are people just like you, moms and dads, retired, blue-collar workers, and those interested in really making a change.
-And more often than not, in cities across America, they really do make a difference, improving your community one park and playground at a time.
+The people who run your city and county government are like you: moms and dads, retired, blue-collar workers, and those interested in making a change.
+And more often than not, in cities across America, they make a difference, improving your community one park and playground at a time.